Coloma, California

-Coloma (Nisenan: Cullumah, meaning "beautiful") is a census-designated place in El Dorado County, California, US.
+Coloma (Nisenan: Cullumah, meaning "beautiful") is a census-designated place in El Dorado County, California, United States.
 It is approximately 36 mi northeast of Sacramento, California.
-Coloma is most noted for being the site where James W. Marshall found gold in the Sierra Nevada foothills, at Sutter's Mill on January 24, 1848, leading to the California Gold Rush.
-Coloma's population is 529.
+Coloma is most noted for being the site where James W. Marshall found gold in the Sierra Nevada foothills, at Sutter's Mill on January 24, 1848, leading to the California gold rush.
+Coloma's population is 521.

 The settlement is a tourist attraction known for its ghost town and the centerpiece of the Marshall Gold Discovery State Historic Park.
 Coloma was designated a National Historic Landmark District on July 4, 1961.